fylgja/site/src/components/hashlink.md

 ## How to use

 The styles require no additional html markup.
-But will only take affect if a hashlink points to the correct id.
-And can receive focus.
+But will only take affect if a hashlink points to the correct id and can receive focus.

 ```html
 <a href="#heading">Go to Heading</a>